 Wastewater is treated to permit specifications determined by the Colorado Department of Public Health and Environment (CDPHE) and the U.S. Environmental Protection Agency (EPA).
 PWSD tests for over two dozen different pollutants on a routine basis testing and analyzing the community’s water quality.

 Parker Water and Sanitation District meets all regulatory mandates for clean water.

 Testing is done using sophisticated equipment and advanced procedures.

 Water quality is regulated by the Colorado Department of Public Health and Environment and the U.S. Environmental Protection Agency.

-- How often does Parker Water test water for contaminants?
+- How often does PWSD test water for contaminants?

 The Safe Drinking Water Act mandates an annual test and Consumer Confidence Report, to explain important aspects of our water such as where it comes from and the level of contaminants as compared to allowable measurements.

-Beyond that, Parker Water tests weekly for bacteria in order to ensure safety and quality.
+Beyond that, PWSD tests weekly for bacteria in order to ensure safety and quality.

 - What causes discolored water?